gavin-s-smith/mcrforest/README.md

 mcr(X_in, y_in, indices_to_permute, num_times = 100, mcr_type = 1, seed = 13111985)
 ```

 Computes and MCR+ or MCR- score of a variable or group of variables.
+Low level function to MCR.
+See plot_mcr(...) for high level function that is often more useful in practice.

 *Parameters:*
 ```